 By selecting the proper set of U and Y and a feedback control or compensator law U = c(Y) that modifies the system's motion X in a desired way, you impose control actuator forces for the relevant range of X, U, and Y.

 Selecting c is the fundamental problem of control design.
 The desired trajectory of X is the reference or nominal trajectory.
 The difference of the actual and reference trajectories is the motion error.
 Finding the actuator forces needed to produce a desired motion is closely related to the problem of inverse dynamics.
-See the case study, Trimming and Linearizing Through Inverse Dynamics preceding.
+See the case study, Trimming and Linearizing Through Inverse Dynamics.

 The controller and plant transfer functions are often called C and G, respectively.
 The combined controller-plant transfer function forms are the open-loop CG and the closed-loop CG/(1+CG).